Frequently Asked Questions

 Fortunately, there are a couple of ways around this.
 In the short-term, we are establishing a paid Filmmakers’ group, the purpose of which will be to liaise with the Chair of the Board to ensure the views of filmmakers remain at the forefront of the DFC’s work.
 In the longer term and with the advice of Co-ops UK, we are working on getting special permission from the Charities Commission to pay our Directors (the General Medical Council has set a precedent for this but it will take a while).

-However, for just £12 per year you can become a DFC Ally, and for £24 per year you can become a Member.
+For just £12 per year you can become a DFC Ally, and for £24 per year you can become a Member.
 Find out more about our three subscription tiers here.

 You cannot become a full Member of the DFC or create a profile for the Directory unless you are based and work within the UK.
 However, there are no restrictions to become an Ally.
 If you are based outside of the UK, for just £12 per year you can show your support, join the community and benefit from access to resources and industry discounts (TBC!).